Chart Color Schemes

 An assessment of population growth drivers in Marayong reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of 1 November 2025, the estimated population of Marayong is around 7,866.
-This figure represents an increase of 32 people since the 2021 Census, which recorded a population of 7,834.
-The change is inferred from AreaSearch's estimate of 7,846 residents following examination of the latest ERP data release by the ABS in June 2024, along with an additional 41 validated new addresses since the Census date.
-This results in a density ratio of approximately 2,902 persons per square kilometer, placing Marayong in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Marayong has exhibited resilient growth patterns, with a compound annual growth rate of 1.6%, surpassing that of its SA3 area.
+As of Nov 2025, the estimated population of the Marayong statistical area (Lv2) is around 8,432.
+This figure represents a 7.6% increase since the 2021 Census, which reported a population of 7,834 people.
+The change is inferred from AreaSearch's estimation of the resident population at 7,972 in Jun 2024, based on ABS ERP data and additional validated new addresses since the Census date.
+This results in a density ratio of 3,111 persons per square kilometer, placing Marayong (SA2) in the upper quartile nationally according to AreaSearch assessments.
+The area's growth exceeded that of its SA3 region at 7.6% compared to 7.1%.
 Overseas migration contributed approximately 68.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Marayong is expected to grow by 878 persons to 2041, reflecting a gain of approximately 14.3% in total over the 17-year period.
+Based on aggregated SA2-level projections, Marayong (SA2) is expected to grow by 887 persons to 2041, reflecting a total gain of 6.8% over the 17-year period.

 Frequently Asked Questions - Population